What is the Center for Language and Culture?

 ENGLISH-AS-A-SECOND LANGUAGE PROGRAM

-This year the ESL Program celebrates 25 years of offering quality programming to the Greater Hartford community.
-We have the largest academic, ESL Program in the area serving approximately 200 students from 40 different countries.
-Our program features day and evening courses; quality instruction; experienced faculty, free tutoring and other support services.
+Established in 1990, the ESL Program provides access to higher education through meeting the English language learning needs of the diverse residents of Greater Hartford.
+We have the largest academic ESL Program in the area, serving approximately 250 students from 40 different countries.
+Our program features day and evening courses; quality instruction; experienced faculty; free tutoring provided by the Academic Success Center, academic advising in collaboration with the Counseling Office, and many other Student Support Services.

 ESL – Pronunciation Workshop